setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 To summarize, this project aims to simplify the implementation of non-standard protocols by providing a graph-based framework that can handle basic I/O operations on its own through a defined graph.
-Most of the basic I/O functions are handled within the library, compared to a custom-made solution where everrithing is corossused and tightly coupled.
+Most of the basic I/O functions are handled within the library, compared to a custom-made solution where everything is cross-referenced and tightly coupled.

 The initial focus will be on Java, with the potential for future expansion based on community input.